PokemonGoMap/RocketMap/docs/extras/custom-js.md

     }
 })

-Store.set('remember_select_exclude', totalExcluded) //Tell the script to store the value to set it.
+Store.set('remember_select_exclude', totalExcluded) // Tell the script to store the value to set it.
 ```
 When you load the map Weedle and Pidgey will be hidden as default.